DrValani/DrValani.github.io/_posts/developer/2015-12-06-lean-aws-development.md

 The screenshot below shows a list of clusters that we have set up.
 More and more features are being added to this page, but even right now its still pretty basic.
 There is no feature to filter clusters, but that is ok, I can put up with that because when I click on my cluster, it is pretty rich in useful feature which I would find more helpful (see second screenshot).

-The Elastic container service is pretty new, shiny.
-But not all features have been released.
-For example